Rixhi7/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 Please read README first.

-There are Two modes Attached
+There are Two modes Attached.
-Two Player Mode was made first followed by Single Player Mode Just press any Grid to start the game.
+Two Player Mode was made first followed by Single Player Mode.
+Just press any Grid to start the game.

 Neither of the Modes can detect the winner as there was a lack of time to include this.